arnehilmann/k8s-auto-updater/README.md

 **deleting pods**
 Then `k8s-auto-updater` iterates over selected pods, checking if the image id the pod was started on equals the image id referenced by the image name.
-If the image id of the pod differs, the ~pod gets deleted and
-(hopefully; assuming a ha-setup) a new pod gets created using the newly pulled image.~ owning replicaset and deployment get identified and then the deployment env gets patched, resulting in a new replicaset and thus newly started pods.
+If the image id of the pod differs, the owning replicaset and deployment get identified and then the deployment env gets patched, resulting in a new replicaset and thus newly started pods.